mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 size of an Message.

 Messages are sent over and received from Message Carriers (see {{carrier}}).
-Sending is driven by the application, while receipt is driven by the arrival of the last packet that allows the Message to be assembled, decrypted, and passed to the application.
-Receipt is therefore asynchronous; given the different models for asynchronous I/O and concurrency supported by different platforms, it may be implemented in any number of ways, and the abstract API provides only for a way for the application to register how it wants to handle incoming messages for different communication patterns.

 On sending, Messages have properties that allow the application to specify its requirements with respect to reliability, ordering, and priority; these are